-A pinguecula is a common, non-cancerous growth of the clear, thin tissue (conjunctiva).
-The growth is raised slightly from the surface of the white part of the conjunctiva that is exposed when the eye is open.
+A pingueculum is a common, non-cancerous growth of the conjunctiva.
+This is the clear, thin tissue that covers the white part of the eye (sclera).
+The growth occurs in the part of the conjunctiva that is exposed when the eye is open.

 Causes of Pinguecula